opentable/otj-pg-embedded/README.md

 Please note: Recent versions of FLyway will probably hang if you have concurrent indexing.
 Use the features described in the 1.0.3 changelog to disable the broken lock feature.
-See the FlywarePreparerTest
+See the FlywayPreparerTest
 ```

 ##### Liquibase